25+ Starbucks Interview Questions & Best Sample Answers

 How would you define “people skills”?

-Answer: I would say being able to connect with others by sharing conversation in something simple.
+Answer: I would say connecting with others by sharing conversation in something simple.
 It could be asking about the weather or their job.
 Simply asking how they are feeling or how their day is going.
 This is being able to practice people or social skills.
 It’s just about having a positive mindset and attitude and connecting with customers and people.

 Are you willing to complete barista training?